2BSS/discord-data-analyzer/README.md

 # Discord data analyzer

 ## How to use
-1)Request your discord data from discord (Settings > Privacy & Safety > Request your data)
+1) Request your discord data from discord (Settings > Privacy & Safety > Request your data)
  2) Place your package.zip to data folder
  3) Extract package.zip
  4) Run different python files in root to see results